VITA-Group/Deep-K-Means-pytorch/README.md

-## PyTorch/Tensorflow Implementation for ICML 2018 paper 'Deep k-Means: Re-Training and Parameter Sharing with Harder Cluster Assignments for Compressing Deep Convolutions'
+## PyTorch/Tensorflow Code for 'Deep k-Means: Re-Training and Parameter Sharing with Harder Cluster Assignments for Compressing Deep Convolutions'

 ### Introduction